Adrian Nicole LeBlanc

 Adrian Nicole LeBlanc is an American journalist whose works focus on the marginalized members of society: adolescents living in poverty, prostitutes, women in prison, etc. She is best known for her 2003 non-fiction book Random Family.
 She was a recipient of the MacArthur Fellowship—popularly known as the "Genius Grant"—in 2006.

-Background and education
+Early life and education

 LeBlanc grew up in a working-class family in Leominster, Massachusetts.
 She studied at Smith College, University of Oxford, and Yale University.
 She worked for Seventeen as an editor after earning her master's degree in modern literature at Oxford.

 Random Family

 LeBlanc's first book, Random Family: Love, Drugs, Trouble, and Coming of Age in the Bronx, took more than 10 years to research and write.
 Random Family is a nonfiction account of the struggles of two women and their family as they deal with love, drug dealers, babies and prison time in the Bronx.
 LeBlanc and Random Family garnered several awards and nominations.
 Her research methods earned her a spot among several other journalists and nonfiction writers in Robert Boynton's book, New New Journalism.